twitter/pelikan/_posts/2016-04-03-what-is-caching.md

 ### Requirements

-Marrying the problem at hand with underlying constraints, caching in datacenter is usually a combination of in-process caching, local- and remote- in-memory caching.
+Marrying the problem at hand with underlying constraints, caching in datacenters is usually a combination of in-process caching, local- and remote- in-memory caching.
 There are a few commonalities among good caching solutions: